b-4her/sparse-array-matrix/README.md

-# Sparse Matrix (Linked List Implementation)
+# Sparse Array & Matrix (Linked List Implementation)

-This is a small C++ program that constructs a **sparse matrix** using **linked lists** for efficient memory usage.
-Instead of holding the complete matrix, it holds only non-zero elements with a doubly linked list data structure.
-Rows and individual row entries are dynamically allocated and linked, demonstrating an implicit, pointer-based approach to sparse data representation.
+This is a small C++ project that first builds a **sparse array** using a linked list, and then uses it as the foundation to implement a **sparse matrix**.
+These structures store only non-zero elements to save memory, using pointer-based linked lists for dynamic and efficient data representation.

 ## Features

-- Sparse matrix class with support for setting, getting, and printing values
+- Sparse array class for storing non-zero values at specific indices
-- Efficient memory representation using linked lists
+- Sparse matrix class built using sparse arrays (array of linked lists)
-- Basic operations:
+- Supports:
-  - Element insertion
+  - Setting and getting values
-  - Matrix printing (full and non-zero only)
+  - Printing full and non-zero-only versions
   - Matrix addition

 ## Why This Project?

-This mini project was created to explore the logic behind sparse matrix structures using object-oriented programming and linked data structures in C++.
-It’s suitable for learning:
+This mini project was designed to explore sparse data structures using object-oriented programming in C++.
+It’s a good exercise for learning:

-- Pointer manipulation
+- Pointer-based data structures
-- Memory-efficient data structures
+- Memory efficiency in sparse data
-- Linked list traversal and operations
+- Linked list operations and traversal

 ## Example Usage